Loading...

 ● postfix.service - Postfix Mail Transport Agent

-Step 4 : Set the system mail name (mail domain).
+Step 4 : Set a basic mail identity (mail domain/hostname context).

 echo 'example.local' | sudo tee /etc/mailname